coguardio/coguard-cli/README.md

 command line tool helping with discovering those configurations, and scanning them.

+CoGuard's CLI combines multiple ways to extract and scan your configuration files.

+1. Docker images: Modern
-As an initial starting point for the CLI, we chose Docker images.
-Modern container scanners check for versions of software and libraries installed on those containers, and establish if there are common known vulnerabilities and exposures (CVEs).
+   container scanners check for versions of software and libraries installed on those containers, and establish if there are common known vulnerabilities and exposures (CVEs).
 The
    CoGuard CLI is trying to find known configuration files for e.g. web servers or databases, and scans these for security and best practice.
    Additionally, the last Docker file used to create an image is analyzed as well.
+2. Project Repositories: Modern projects store their infrastructure information inside code repositories for better visibility and traceability.
+CoGuard can extract Infrastructure as Code (IaC) files and other supported configurations.
+It also searches for external container references and scans these as well.
+3. Cloud configurations not represented as IaC: Many organizations have either not yet started using IaC tools, or have a hybrid model of part IaC, part manual management.
+For these cases, we can extract cloud configurations for AWS, Azure or GCP, and scan them as well.

 ## Introduction to the CoGuard CLI